 The servicing of the loans is also farmed out; the assigned servicers are then mandated to pass the collected monies (minus their fees) to the investment entities.
 When servicers see a dramatic drop-off in receipts, they are still nonetheless on the hook with the investors.

-Nevertheless, it can help to keep the money supply available to investors, and the lenders they buy from, for the coming year.
 Prospective buyers do well to monitor business news closely in order to determine the right time to proceed with buying a home.

-Will Delinquencies Lead to More Listings?
+Do Delinquencies Lead to More Listings?

 How a Mortgage Lender Can Help